Cyber Security for Beginners

 Fig: Man in the middle attack (1)

-Now, while you are completing the transaction, you have to put in credit card details and the PIN.
+Now, while you are completing the transaction, you have to enter your credit card details and PIN.
 The attacker can spoof you and monitor your transaction.
-As soon as you put in your details, he will see them.
+As soon as you enter your details, he will see them.

 Man in the middle attack